mrudangk-hkis/movie-discovery-flutter/README.md

 -   **Movie Details**: View detailed information about a movie, including the release date, cast, plot, and more.
 -   **Save Favorites**: Users can add movies to their favorites list for easy access later.
 -   **Bloc State Management**: Clean and scalable code structure using Bloc cubit.
+-   **Theme**: User can switch between light and dark theme for better accessibility.

 ## Technologies Used